 Executive Training on Drug Policy

-The Executive Training takes place once a year.
-The annual topic is chosen by the Permanent Correspondents of the Pompidou Group member states based on their needs in relation to the rapidly changing drug phenomenon.
+Every year a timely topic is chosen by the Permanent Correspondents of the Pompidou Group member states based on their needs in relation to the rapidly changing drug phenomenon.
 The training consists of two interconnected modules that are facilitated by two seminars, which together make up the Pompidou Group’s unique training concept.

 The Thematic Training is offered to managers from governmental institutions that are responsible for developing and/or implementing drug policies and/or co-ordinating related programme implementation, service delivery and co-operation with stakeholders.
 Applications from representatives of civil society organisations working in various drug-related sectors are particularly encouraged.
 The training course is open to all Pompidou Group and Council of Europe member states.
 Decisions about the participation of interested observer countries are made on a case-by-case basis.

 The Thematic Training on Drug Policy has a highly participatory format based on group dynamics where the work is conducted in plenary sessions and working groups combined with on-site visits to selected projects and institutions.
 The activities are planned and organised by a group of experts in co-operation with the secretariat and the Permanent Correspondents.